drug-design/course/docs/chapters/structure-activity-relationships.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-Modifications of the three aromatic groups of compound 1 (discovered by HTS) were investigated.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/anthranilamide---factor-xa-inhibitors-09d1304d'><i class='fa fa-play' aria-hidden='true'></i></button>Modifications of the three aromatic groups of compound 1 (discovered by HTS) were investigated.
 Starting by varying the substituents in the aniline ring, the following SAR were observed (subnanomolar activities for the 4-Br and 4-Cl analogs).
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer